lucy-kevin/AT-Landing-Page/README.md

-# Prototype Submission for Africa's Talking Women in Technology Kampala Challenge
+# UI/UX design Submission for Africa's Talking Women in Technology Kampala Challenge

 Thank you for reviewing my prototype!
 Please follow the instructions below to ensure the best experience: